Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 But yes, a 4WD would be fun.

-Remember, however, most rental companies will discourage you from driving to Balos.
-I won’t make any comment… but ALL tourists that drive to Balos normally drive a rental car.
+Remember, however, that most rental companies will discourage you from driving to Balos.
+I won’t make any comment, but ALL tourists who drive to Balos normally rent a car.

 Do the math!